boukx/guide/README.md

 With even crit RNG, hunters do around half of their damage from Auto Shot.
 Their rotation, then, is about weaving in Aimed Shot and Multishot with minimally disrupting their Autos.

 You should start with `Auto - aimed - auto - multi -...` and then cast aimed and multi off cooldown with an auto between them.
-After 3 cycles you both Aimed and multishot wil come off cooldown at the same time: **always prioritize aimed.**  If you `mutli - auto - aimed -...` their CDs will stay synchronized and you will be delaying your autoshot every time for a damage loss.
+After 3 cycles both Aimed and Multishot wil come off cooldown at the same time: **always prioritize aimed.**  If you `mutli - auto - aimed -...` their CDs will stay synchronized and you will be delaying your Aimed Shot every time for a damage loss.

 ### Clipping